UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   An allocator has to create an offer that covers the whole trip from start location to end location.

-### Pre-Booking Step
+### Booking Step

-Relevant fare attributes for the pre-booking process step are:
+Relevant fare attributes for the booking process step are:

+- `price`

 - `reservationDetails`

   Example: Wagon 19, Seat 44

   The reservation details need to be communicated at the pre-booking step to the customer.

-### Booking Step

-Relevant fare attributes for the booking process step are:

-- `price`

 - `legacyAccountingIdentifier`